 The functions undertaken by Powys within the Torfaen area include the following:

-- Responding to all complaints/enquiries relating to Animal Health and Welfare issues
+- Responding to all complaints/enquiries relating to Animal Health and Welfare issues relating to agricultural holdings,

 - All data entry, record keeping and reporting that is required of Torfaen County Borough Council for Animal Health and Welfare for the areas listed above

 - Leading in the investigation of all notifiable diseases for Animal Health